Essential Tips for a Safe Halloween in 2022

 Don’t Ring Doorbells with Your Hands

 That witch’s broom or Harry Potter magic wand can do double duty this year — as a doorbell ringer.
+Germy hands can still transmit bugs other than the Coronavirus.
 If you don’t have costume props, bring an item you can use to ring doorbells, anything to avoid pressing a finger on the same button that dozens of others have touched.
 In any case, bring along hand sanitizer and give your child (and yourself) a squirt periodically throughout the evening.

 Wipe Down Those Treats or Let Them Sit

 For kids, there’s nothing more agonizing than waiting to enjoy their Halloween candy.
-But this year, they’ll need to exercise a little patience to trick-or-treat safely.
-Allow candy to sit out overnight — on top of the fridge, maybe — or wipe down wrapped candy with sanitizing wipes before letting kids dig in.
+If you can, allow candy to sit out overnight — on top of the fridge, maybe — or wipe down wrapped candy with sanitizing wipes before letting kids dig in.

 If You Welcome Trick-or-Treaters: